Defrosting Frozen Shoulder

 Frozen shoulder is to be considered Primary if it is of unknown origin (idiopathic),

-And it is considered to be Secondary if it results from a suspected cause or surgical incident.
+It is considered to be Secondary if it results from a suspected cause or surgical incident.
 (11)

 Possible secondary risk factors that could be related to Frozen shoulder are: